-Article 4-Shape
+Article 3-Shape and nature

-The distinctive emblem (red on a white ground) shall be as large as appropriate under the circumstances.
-For the shapes of the cross, the crescent or the lion and sun\, the High Contracting Parties may be guided by the models shown in Figure 2.
+- 1. The distinctive emblem (red on a white ground) shall be as large as appropriate under the circumstances.
+For the shapes of the cross, the crescent or the lion and sun, the High Contracting Parties may be guided by the models shown in Figure 2. - 2.
+At night or when visibility is reduced, the distinctive emblem may be lighted or illuminated; it may also be made of materials rendering it recognizable by technical means of detection.